programatorovic/microbit_compass_i2c/README.md

 # Compass i2c

-This extension allows you to use the HMC5883L and QMC5883L compass modules with the micro:bit using I2C communication.
+This extension allows you to use the QMC5883L compass modules with the micro:bit using I2C communication.

 ## Blocks

-- **Init HMC5883L**: Initializes the HMC5883L module and checks if it is present on the I2C bus.
 - **Init QMC5883L**: Initializes the QMC5883L module and checks if it is present on the I2C bus.
 - **Get X**: Reads the X-axis value from the compass.
 - **Get Y**: Reads the Y-axis value from the compass.